 Ecuador is a compendium of landscapes, climates, species of flora and fauna and of the most exquisite flavours.
-Ecuador offers more than our beautiful Andean Mountains or the unique Galapagos Islands.
+Furthermore, Ecuador offers more than our beautiful Andean Mountains or the unique Galapagos Islands.
 Join us on this Culinary Tour and learn everything there is to know about Ecuadorian food and its preparation.
 Take cooking classes, go to lokal markets, try the most exquisite tastes and learn about the production of Quinoa.
-We invite you to try everything.
+In addition, we invite you to try everything.
 Read more about Ecuadorian food in our blog post about typical Ecuadorian drinks and desserts.

 Number of days: 10

 Regions: Andes, Coast

 Total CO2 emission, in lb (per day for cruises): 754